 Why you?

 I bet there’s something creative that you’ve wanted to do.
 Actually – let’s not get fancy and say creative.
 I don’t want to get into that “follow your dream” thing.
 Because when we say creative, we start thinking about artists and geniuses and that gives us a cop out.
 I’m not an artist, I’m not a genius.
 This is literally a conversation that I had with a friend of mine.
 He said that he was disappointed that his son wasn’t a genius.
 And I said – that’s not that surprising if you’re his father.
-It would be more suspicious if he a genius – I’d be doing the 23 and me if he were.
+It would be more suspicious if he were a genius – I’d be doing the 23 and me if he were.

 Let’s forget about creativity.
 Let’s just think about something that you’ve wanted to do.
 And then you didn’t do it.
 I bet there’s a biscuit that you fantasised about making.
 And then you didn’t make it.
 Or maybe you took lessons for a while.
 You made a biscuit – and it didn’t turn out how you expected.
 Like on the bake off, it was soft when it should have been crispy.
 And it was crispy when it should have been soft.
-And then you gave them up the lessons, or you gave up practicing.
+And then you gave up the lessons, or you gave up practicing.
 Maybe you got to a point where you weren’t making any progress, so you just kind of stopped.
 Maybe you did something and somebody said something snidey or sarcastic and you died a little bit inside and then either consciously, or unconsciously, you decided never to do that thing again.
 Like flipping a pancake like they do on TV, but this is Yorkshire in the 70’s so there’s half an inch of hot lard in the pan.

 Like trying to learn the Tango with a partner who’s French, and who is complaining to the dance instructor – in French – that she doesn’t want to dance with an Englishman because all Englishmen are gay and anyway, he’s holding her like a filled condom.
 The French for condom is “Une capote Anglaise.”
 An English hat.

+That’s why you – because I think this has happened to everybody.

 Emotional labour

 This is the work that you need to do to deal with emotions that you don’t want, or don’t expect to have.
 A writer called Arlie Russell Hochschild wrote a book called “The Managed Heart.”
 And she calls this emotional labour.